 There might be hundreds of houses for sale in Aldershot when you list your property for sale.
-Therefore it’s essential that you adopt a comprehensive marketing strategy – as well as a keen asking price.
-The local property market guide for Aldershot contains information and advice that should help you to make the right selling decisions on the way to selling your home quickly and profitably.
+Therefore you must adopt a comprehensive marketing strategy – as well as a keen asking price.
+The local property market guide for Aldershot contains information and advice that should help you make the right selling decisions on how to sell your home quickly and profitably.

-Aldershot has a local economy that is driven by services, but the town has a long and illustrious involvement in the military.
+Aldershot has a local economy driven by services, but the town has a long and illustrious involvement in the military.
 And while the presence of the army in the city has dwindled somewhat in recent years, the MoD has committed £100m to the improvement of Aldershot Garrison bringing hundreds of members of the armed forces and their families to the area, which will undoubtedly provide the local economy with a boost.
-The town’s military history also brings in an enormous amount of tourists – who want to explore Britain’s history of warfare at the Aldershot Military Museum.
+The town’s military history also brings in many tourists – who want to explore Britain’s history of warfare at the Aldershot Military Museum.

 House price growth in Aldershot has been exceptionally high recently – pricing many local people out of the market altogether.
 The town’s transport links into central London have made it popular with affluent commuters, so demand has soared too.
 But if you need to sell a house fast in Aldershot, you may be in for a nervous wait.
-House buyers are taking their time in search of value these days, and won’t pay over the odds for their home.
+House buyers are taking their time searching for value these days and won’t pay over the odds for their home.
 If a quick sale is your top priority, you can bypass the open market by selling your house to us.
-We buy homes on behalf of affluent investors and private buyers across the UK, so we can often start the house buying process from the moment homeowners instruct us to do so.
-We can buy homes for a high percentage of market value, and we’re often able to conclude property purchases in just a week or two.
+We buy homes on behalf of affluent investors and private buyers across the UK, so we can often start the house buying process when homeowners instruct us to do so.
+We can buy homes for a high percentage of market value, and we’re usually able to conclude property purchases in just a week or two.

-Why you need a competitive asking price when selling houses in Aldershot
+Why do you need a competitive asking price when selling houses in Aldershot?

 What represents a competitive price in your specific street depends on recent sold house prices.
-Do some careful research into Aldershot house sales over the last few months is essential, more often a job for an estate agent, but you can do it yourself by using the various tools and resources that are available on the Internet for free.
+Therefore, doing some careful research into Aldershot house sales over the last few months is essential, more often a job for an estate agent.
+Still, you can do it yourself by using the various tools and resources available on the Internet for free.
 For example, the Rightmove website is home to a wealth of property transaction data for Aldershot.
-The government publishes house sales statistics via The Land Registry web portal, and Zoopla provides house sales information for your street in Aldershot based on the postcode you enter.
+In addition, the government publishes house sales statistics via The Land Registry web portal, and Zoopla provides house sales information for your street in Aldershot based on the postcode you enter.

-If your top priority is to sell a house quick in Aldershot, the open market is not always the best place to do business.
+If your top priority is selling a house quickly in Aldershot, the open market is not always the best place to do business.
 Several things can go wrong and delay the sale of your home on the open market.
-But sell your house directly to a cash buyer and you could get up to 85% of its market value without the fuss.
+But sell your house directly to a cash buyer, and you could get up to 85% of its market value without the fuss.

 What is the best time of year to sell a house in Aldershot?

-There is very little evidence to suggest that homes sell for more in winter than they do in summer – or vice versa.
+There is very little evidence suggesting that homes sell for more in winter than in summer – or vice versa.
 While demand can spike at specific times of the year, predicting these spikes is a difficult task for even the most experienced estate agents.
-According to Home.co.uk, the busiest month for house sales in Aldershot during the year to January 2016 was October.
-However, this isn’t a trend, as the number of house sales peaked during different months in previous years.
+For example, according to Home.co.uk, the busiest month for house sales in Aldershot from the year to January 2016 was October.
+However, this isn’t a trend, as house sales peaked during other months in previous years.

 Although it won’t add value to your property, making some subtle seasonal changes to your home’s layout, features and colour schemes could make it appeal to a broader range of prospective buyers.
-In the summer, house buyers might be looking for well-maintained gardens and outdoor areas, as well as bright, airy rooms inside the home.
+In the summer, For example, in use buyers might be looking for well-maintained gardens and outdoor areas, as well as bright, airy rooms inside the home.
 During the winter months, buyer priorities might switch to cosy ambiences and energy efficiency measures.

 What issues can affect house prices in Aldershot

-Aldershot is part of a broader conurbation, and house prices in this area can fluctuate from street to street meaning that you shouldn’t take anything for granted.
-It’s essential that you find out what is going on in your street before starting to make any significant house selling decisions.
+Aldershot is part of a broader conurbation, and house prices in this area can fluctuate from street to street, meaning that you shouldn’t take anything for granted.
+It would help if you found out what is going on in your street before making any significant house selling decisions.

 There might be several issues currently affecting house prices in Aldershot.
 Just knowing about these problems and using them to sway your marketing decisions might allow you to get a premium from specific groups of buyers.
-House prices are often positively influenced by good schools in the local area, so directing your marketing efforts to buyers with children might pay dividends.
-You may also find that buyers are willing to pay above average for homes that lies within low-crime areas.
-Watch out for issues specific to Aldershot too, including house building schemes like the one in Wellesley and a primary project to breathe new life into Aldershot’s retail sector.
+For example, suitable schools in the local area often positively influence house prices, so directing your marketing efforts to buyers with children might pay dividends.
+You may also find that buyers are willing to pay above average for homes within low-crime areas.
+Watch out for issues specific to Aldershot, too, including house building schemes like the one in Wellesley and a primary project to breathe new life into Aldershot’s retail sector.

-If you are considering buying a property in Aldershot then check our handy property feeds and bag a bargain home today.
+If you consider buying a property in Aldershot, check our handy property feeds and bag a bargain home today.